A&M Youth

 Have you heard about the seats on the bus?

 We recently got the remainder of the worn-out seat covers replaced.
-Some of them were really worn - partly because we bought a used bus and partly because we've used it for three summers and have continued to wear out some of the seats.
+Some of them were really worn - partly because we bought a used bus and partly because we've used it for five summers and have continued to wear out some of the seats.
 So, all of them are now recovered and they look good (except for a few paint stains from Paint-O-Rama on the day we had to run into the bus to get out of the rain.)
 Which brings us to our next point: help us take care of the bus.
 We have a really nice bus and we need your help taking care of it.
 So there will be times when snacks/drinks are not allowed on the bus.
 And we always need you to pick up your trash and throw it in the trash can.
 This is a simple concept really.
 But you would be surprised how many people through the years have had trouble with this.
 Crazy, huh?

 What if I have some allergies or dietary restrictions?